strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 ---

+-- 18 Nov 2025 --

+- rough implementation in place for dealing with a refresh and keeping an owner logged in.

+- On login, the token is stored in http only cookie, owner login context is then set from cookie.

+- running into issues with session expired that will need to be checked.

+---

 -- 17 Nov 2025 --

 - Beginning work on implementation of storing tokens in http only cookies.

+---

 -- 13 Nov 2025 --